nudge-now/sdk-android/README.md

 }
 ```

-- If the push message has a Click URL, our SDK will execute the url when users touch the message.
+- If the push message has a Deep Link, our SDK will execute the url when users touch the message.
-- If the push message does not have a Click URL, our SDK will execute your targetActivityClass instead.
+- If the push message does not have a Deep Link, our SDK will execute your targetActivityClass instead.
 - You may also able to use notification.setSound(uri) method to play a sound when the message arrives.

 ### Test Device Registration